Verify: This '13-pound' Texas bullfrog will make you do a double take

 "It's obviously an optical illusion because he held it towards the camera," said Steve Lightfoot with Texas Parks and Wildlife.

 While the picture may be real, Lightfoot isn't so sure about the alleged weight of the frog.
-Typically, bullfrogs are no bigger than a pound.
+Although bullfrogs are North America's biggest frog species, typically, they're no bigger than a pound, according to the National Aquarium.

+The world's largest frog is the Goliath frog and it can weigh as much as a newborn baby.
+However, its natural habitat is over 6,000 miles away from Texas in the coastal rainforests of west Africa, according to the Encyclopedia of Life.

 "Don't believe everything you see on the internet," Lightfoot said.